tjd1234/cmpt135spring2024/obsidian/135website2024/Introduction to Exceptions.md

 Now `delete[]` is the only statement outside of the `try` block.
 What if *it* throws an exception?
 Fortunately, it never will: the rules of C++ explicitly promise that `delete` and `delete[]` will *never* throw an exception.

-[[smart pointer|Smart pointers]] are another way that C++ can handle issues such as this, but we won't be using them in this course.
+[[smart pointer|Smart pointers]] are another way that C++ can handle issues such as this, but we won't cover them here.

 ## Exceptions and Destructors
 In the above examples, we were able to clean up memory because we had access to `arr`.
 But consider this class: